binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     <img src="/assets/2018-11-countdown/gdg_logo_legonnary.png" width="400px">
 </div>

-This year was the theme of 'Lego' so I have in mind an interactive game where people draw some "pixel art" with Lego bricks and submit them for the main screen.
-It was a good idea but my code this year wasn't enough robust and the real-time database contained some corrupts data and everything crashed 30min before the official launch!
+This year had the theme of 'Lego' so I had in mind an interactive game where people draw some "pixel art" with Lego bricks and submit them for the main screen.
+It was a good idea but my code this year wasn't robust enough and the real-time database contained some corrupted data and everything crashed 30min before the official launch!

-We have to hide the game and we just display the basic countdown with music.
-If you are interested in the architecture, I write a series of article about it [Legonnary](https://jef.binomed.fr/2016/12/23/2016-12-23-legonnary) ⚠️ those articles are in French 🇫🇷 for the moment.
+We had to hide the game and we just displayed the basic countdown with music.
+If you are interested in the architecture, I wrote a series of article about it: [Legonnary](https://jef.binomed.fr/2016/12/23/2016-12-23-legonnary) ⚠️ those articles are in French 🇫🇷 for the moment.
 I will try to translate them when I have time.

 Just notice that it was a PWA application that uses Firebase (real-time database, hosting, auth).